stephankplin1/My-Profile/README.md

 # **Joy Bridges**
+---
-Overview of my experience in The Year Up Program
+Here is an overview of my experience in The Year Up Program

 # Bio